 12. In determining the pay and remuneration of all employees, the Council is required to comply with all relevant employment legislation and its own policies on equality and diversity.
 The pay policy statement includes appropriate references to the legislative framework.

 Recommendations

-- 13. That the pay policy statement, as set out in the Appendix, be approved. - 14.
-That the Director of Corporate Resources be authorised to amend the Constitution to provide for the submission of the pay policy statement to full Council on an annual basis.
+13. That the pay policy statement, as set out in the Appendix, be recommended to Council for approval.

 Director of Corporate Resources

 Dudley Metropolitan Borough Council